andrewjeminchoi/ajchoi.xyz/content/blog/why-write.md

 I'd like to stick to three core principles in my writing:

-* **Concise** - we are constantly flooded with information, so I want help make it easier for people to consume knowledge.
+* **Concise** - we are constantly flooded with information, so I want help make it simpler and faster for people to consume knowledge.
 * **Accessible** - what's the point of writing if no one is able to understand it?
 * **Accurate** [1] - who wants to read fake news? 🤔